Mackeson became the first brewery to introduce milk stout.

 Mackeson is acquired by Whitbread

 The name of the product was changed to “Mackeson Stout” from around 1942 onwards.
+The Ministry of Food had placed pressure on Whitbread to removed milk from the name as it was erroneous.

 Sales gained momentum following the Second World War.
 Mackeson benefited from an increasing demand for bottled beers, which, although more expensive, provided consistent flavour and quality.